The Man from Snowy River (1982 film): Soundtrack

 Bruce Rowland composed the music for both the film and the sequel.
 Clancy's theme is a derivative of the convict ballad Moreton Bay.

 Reception

-The film "was released to a fair degree of critical acclaim" and "moviegoers found it to be a likable and highly entertaining piece of filmmaking that made no effort to hide its Australian roots, despite the presence of American star Kirk Douglas in one of the principal roles".
-The film has a rating of 85% on film review aggregator Rotten Tomatoes.
+The film "was released to a fair degree of critical acclaim" and "moviegoers found it to be a likable and highly entertaining piece of filmmaking that made no effort to hide its Australian roots, despite the presence of American star Kirk Douglas in one of the principal roles."
+The film has a rating of 77% on film review aggregator Rotten Tomatoes from 13 reviews.
 One reviewer commented: "The Australian film industry has been responsible for many decent films for decades (and some utter crap, of course), but the percentage with international appeal is quite small.
 That is changing, and it is films such as The Man from Snowy River that have ensured ongoing interest.
-The film was inspired by the 'Banjo' Paterson poem of the same name, and stars numerous respected local talents and a Hollywood big name star in Kirk Douglas, playing two roles.